Determination of contributions from residual light charged hadrons to inclusive charged hadrons from $e^+e^-$ annihilation data: Discussion of QCD fit results and residual charged hadrons FFs

 \section{Discussion of QCD fit results and {\it residual} charged hadrons FFs}

 Now we turn to the numerical results for the {\it residual} charged hadrons FFs extracted from the following analyses at NLO and NNLO accuracy.
 In Tables.~\ref{tab:NLO} and \ref{tab:NNLO} we present the best fit parameters for the fragmentation of quarks and gluon into the $D^{{res}^\pm}$ at NLO and NNLO accuracy in pQCD.
 As we mentioned before, the starting scale is taken to be $Q_{0}=5$~GeV for all parton species.
 The values labeled by (*) have been fixed after the first minimization, since the analyzed SIA data dose not constrain all unknown fit parameters well enough.
+Regarding the simple parameterization that we considered in this analysis, one can see from Tables.~\ref{tab:NLO} and \ref{tab:NNLO} that we fixed the parameter $\alpha$ for the $u+ \bar u$ and gluon FFs.
+These parameters not being well constrained by the analyzed datasets.
+For other densities such as $c + \bar c$, this parameter also determined with slightly large uncertainties showing that the heavy flavor tagged cross sections can not constrain these parameters well enough.
+However, we prefer to let these parameters to be free in the fit and in the FFs uncertainty determination to give more flexibility to the parameterizations.

 In addition to the much more flexible input parametrization for {\it residual} charged hadrons FFs proposed in Sec.~\ref{sec:parametrization} (see Eq.~\eqref{parametrization}), we have repeated our QCD analysis with variety of alternative parameterizations, even more flexible than the one we finally used in our analysis.
 For example, we have chosen the $(1 + \gamma_i z + \eta_i \sqrt{z})$, even allowing the fit to vary these new parameters.
 We also examine another parametrization form such as $D_{i} (z,\mu_{0}^{2}) =N_{i} z^{\alpha_{i}}(1-z)^{\beta_{i}} [1-e^{-\gamma_{i} z}]$~\cite{Soleymaninia:2013cxa}.
 None of these modifications resulted in any significant improvement in $\chi^2$ optimizations, in the quality of the fit to the analyzed SIA data sets, or decreasing of the {\it residual} charged hadrons FFs uncertainty bands.
 This clearly indicates that the present SIA data sets are not really able to discriminate between various forms of the input distributions for the small {\it residual} charged hadrons FFs and the stability of the corresponding FFs is not affected, as long as a sufficiently flexible choice is made.
-Therefore we mainly focused on a very simple standard parameterizations for the {\it residual} charged hadrons FFs as presented in Eq.~\eqref{parametrization}.
+Therefore, we mainly focused on a very simple standard parameterizations for the {\it residual} charged hadrons FFs as presented in Eq.~\eqref{parametrization}.